carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

     Mojo mojo = new BuildMojo(fileSetManager, mdToHtml);

 2. Maven configures the Mojo by assigning values to parameters.

 3. Maven calls execute method: ``mojo.execute();``.

-I will simplify ``execute`` method implementation, the `example project in github <https://github.com/carlosvin/blog-maven-plugin>`_ is more complicated and not good for learning.
+I will simplify ``execute`` method implementation, the `sample project in github <https://github.com/carlosvin/blog-maven-plugin>`_ is more complicated and not good for learning.

 .. code:: java

-    // If there is any error during execution it should throw MojoExecutionException public void execute() throws MojoExecutionException {
+    // If there is any error during execution, it should throw MojoExecutionException public void execute() throws MojoExecutionException {
         if (inputFiles == null) {
             setDefaultInput();